JDVPREDDY/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 My method(s) to compare models before and after conversion to Intermediate Representations were...

+Since models in IR (person-detection-retail-0013) can't be run directly on a PC and their pre-converted forms are unknown, I had run models -2,3 on my PC and compared their performances pre and post conversion.

-The difference between model accuracy pre- and post-conversion was is very little as the optimizer ensures that there is least reduction in accuracy
+- Accuracy: The accuracy is slghtly reduced after conversion to IR, it can be clearly understood by jitter.
+The pre-conversion model has less jitter than the post-conversion(IR) model.
+And sometimes post-conversion doesn't even give bounding box results.
+Still the performance of the post-converted model is okay as the model optimizer ensures that there is least reduction in accuracy.

-The size of the model pre- and post-conversion was reduced, as they undergo quantization in the optimizer, the space required is reduced.
+- Size: The size of the model in terms of the memory it occupies is reduced after converting to IR.
+The pre-conversion model is heavy in terms of memory occupied.
+This is the main goal of optimizer to reduce the usage of resources on edge devices.

-The inference time of the model pre- and post-conversion was improved.
-Pre-conversion model has very high inference time, on my PC which is Intel i3, it took atleasst 10 seconds to process a frame and the video playback is very very slow.
+- Inference Time: Pre-conversion model has very high inference time, on my PC which is Intel i3, it took atleasst 10 seconds to process a frame and the video playback is very very slow.
 After conversion, the inference time is improved.
+The goal is to reduce the inference time to make the model run faster on edge devices which is achieved here (post-conversion)

 ## Assess Model Use Cases